emily876/Covid-19-tracker-with-notification/README.md

 5. Now save the file, close the editor and run main.py.

 ### This Program Will Only Work On Windows 10 Currently.

+## Be sure to stargaze the repository and also checkout My Website to contact me.
+### Thank You.